-Paruppu is Tamil word refers to lentils, which is one of the important protein source of South Indian cuisine.
-Boli / Poli is a sweet snack of India.
-This is made with maida, where as North Indian's Puran Poli is commonly made with whole wheat flour.
+Paruppu is Tamil word refers to lentils, which is one of the important protein sources of South Indian cuisine.
+Boli / Poli is a sweet snack in India.
+This is made with maida, whereas North Indian's Puran Poli is commonly made with whole wheat flour.
 But the inner fillings recipe is almost the same throughout India.

-But there are also other verieties that are as popular as this boli recipe.
+But there are also other varieties that are as popular as this boli recipe.
 Coconut poli/ Thengai Poli, Kara Poli/ Spicy Poli are to name some.

 The different names

 If you are searching for the Kerala style boli recipe, a sweet surprise-your search ends here.
 Kerala boli and Tamil Nadu's paruppu boli are the same.